 - demonstration of how the service learning project will be sustained

 All teams will be recognized!
-The Top 3 teams will be financially rewarded at the end of the Winter 2014 semester.
+The top three teams will be financially rewarded at the end of the winter 2016 semester.